restincode/restincode/README.md

 ### Adding new data to a person

 If there is an existing [Issue](https://github.com/mubix/restincode/issues) for the person, utilize that Issue to suggest additional content from the "Content Suggestions" above.
 Please do not create new tickets for People that already exist.

+You can choose to also submit the actual markdown file (located in [memories/](https://github.com/mubix/restincode/tree/master/memorials) or have us do it.
+Please follow an existing person's file for an example template.